trallnag/kubestatus2cloudwatch/README.md

     verbs: [get]
 ```

-A **role binding** is used to associate the role with the service account:
+A **Role Binding** is used to associate the Role with the Service Account:

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1